dandeliongold/mcp-decent-sampler-drums/README.md

 When using this MCP server to generate simple presets, you should always reference the `simple_preset_guidelines` prompt.

-When using this MCP server to generate more complex presets (including sections such as buses, effects, etc.), you should instead reference the `preset_guidelines` prompt.
+When using this MCP server to generate more complex presets (including sections such as buses, effects, etc.), you should instead reference the `advanced_preset_guidelines` prompt.
+Note that creating complex presets with a large number of samples can still be unstable and may end up exceeding Claude Desktop's maximum message length.

 ## Resources